16th federal electoral district of Veracruz

 The 16th federal electoral district of Veracruz (Distrito electoral federal 16 de Veracruz) is one of the 300 electoral districts into which Mexico is divided for elections to the federal Chamber of Deputies and one of 19 such districts in the state of Veracruz.

 It elects one deputy to the lower house of Congress for each three-year legislative session by means of the first-past-the-post system.
 Votes cast in the district also count towards the calculation of proportional representation ("plurinominal") deputies elected from the third region.

-The 16th district was re-established in 1978 and was subsequently contested in the 1979 mid-term election.
+Suspended in 1930, (Note: An amendment to Article 52 of the Constitution in 1928 changed the original provision of "one deputy per 60,000 inhabitants" to "one deputy per 100,000"; as a result, the size of the Chamber of Deputies fell from 281 in the 1928 election to 171 in 1934.) the 16th district was re-established in 1978 and was subsequently contested in the 1979 mid-term election.

-The current member for the district, elected in the 2024 general election, is Zenyazen Roberto Escobar García of the National Regeneration Movement (Morena).
+The member for the district elected in the 2024 general election, Zenyazen Escobar of the National Regeneration Movement (Morena), was found dead in his car in Puente Nacional, Veracruz, on 4 September 2026.
+His alternate, Ángel Etiem Jiménez Castañeda, was sworn in on 14 September.

 District territory

 Veracruz lost a congressional district in the 2023 districting plan adopted by the National Electoral Institute (INE), which is to be used for the 2024, 2027 and 2030 elections.

 The reconfigured 16th district covers 231 electoral precincts (secciones electorales) across six municipalities in the state's Mountains region: